kpiljoong/piljoong.dev/content/posts/understanding-distributed-id-generation.md

 The meta-lesson I've learned: ID design matters more when you need to change it.
 Initial generation is usually the easy part.
 It's the evolution—adding fields, changing formats, migrating existing IDs—that's expensive.
 If you can anticipate those needs, factor them into your decision.
 If you can't, start simple and be ready to migrate when the time comes.

-## What I Got Wrong
+## Where My Thinking Evolved

+A few decisions in the early versions of OrderlyID look different to me now.

-I considered using hybrid logical clocks for OrderlyID to handle clock drift better.
-I decided against it because the complexity seemed disproportionate to the benefit for most use cases.
-If you need true causal ordering across distributed nodes, you probably want CRDTs or vector clocks anyway, not just smarter IDs.
+I originally explored hybrid logical clocks as a way to mitigate clock drift.
+They solve the problem elegantly, but the operational and conceptual overhead felt disproportionate to the real-world benefit.
+In systems that truly need causal ordering, CRDTs or vector clocks are often the right abstraction, not an ID format.

-I also initially thought the prefix typing would feel heavyweight.
-It hasn't—turns out seeing `order_...` vs `user_...` in logs and debugging is more useful than I expected.

-The checksum remains optional because not everyone wants the extra characters, but I've found it catches enough typos in operations work to be worth it.
+I also expected typed prefixes to feel heavy or decorative.
+In practice, they've proven surprisingly valuable—especially in logs, debugging, and large multi-service environments where type confusion is a recurring source of subtle bugs.

+Finally, I made the checksum optional.
+Some environments don't want the extra characters, but in systems with manual workflows, the checksum has prevented enough transcription errors that I now consider it an important part of the design.

 ## Closing Thoughts